knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 **License**

 This corpus is distributed under the Creative Commons CC BY-NC-SA 3.0 DE license.
-If you use this corpus, you have to agree with the following itens:
+If you use this corpus, you have to agree with the following items:

 - To cite our reference in any of your papers that make any use of the database.
 - The references are provided at the end of this page.